 |Extracts (shatter, hash oil, etc.)||7.5g|

 Please note that there are some places where you cannot possess cannabis in public.
-For example,
+Here are examples:

 - You can possess up to 150 grams of dried cannabis or its equivalent at home (see table above).
 It doesn’t matter if it’s an apartment, condo, or your house – the limit of 150-gram applies to the entire household.
 This means that if you live with others, you must share the 150-gram limit.